Amalfi & Sorrento 'Alta Via' Coast to Coast Trek - AMST

 Agriturismo – Santa Maria al Castello (Vico Equense)

-Also today your trail starts directly from the door of your agriturismo.
-A first easy stretch, along the edge of the plateau, overlooking Positano, brings you to some of the most beautiful pastures in the area, green and covered with wild orchids, the plateau of Monte Comune. di Fontanelle.
+Also today your trail starts directly from your agriturismo.
+At first you walk to a spectacular viewpoint with Positano literally at your feet.
+Then, along the edge of the plateau, overlooking Positano, you walk up to some of the most beautiful pastures in the area, green and covered with wild orchids, the high plain of Monte Comune.
 Then you continue to the ‘beacon’ of Monte Vico Alvano, after which a long descent brings you to the Colli di San Pietro and Colli di Fontanelle.
 From here you take a little path along the southern side of the ridge, now fully immersed in the Mediterranean colours and the lovely smells of the Mediterranean herbs.
-The path runs runs parallel to the seashore with spectacular views over the ‘Islands of the Sirens’.
-Then the path descends quite steeply and continues through olive groves towards the little hamlets of Monticelli and Torca.
+The path runs parallel to the seashore with spectacular views over the ‘Islands of the Sirens’.
+Through the olive groves you then reach the little hamlets of Monticelli and Torca.
 From here you walk up along well maintained paths to your beautiful agriturismo in the middle of the orchards, where you will have a lovely meal made from local organic produce tonight.

 After breakfast you can easy return by boat or by bus and train to Naples, and then by shuttle bus to the airport.
 An extra night in a hotel can be booked upon request.